mattyschell/cscl-migrate/doc/archive-migration.md

     'from xxFEATURECLASSxx_h_bak;' from dual
 ```

-10. See what we’ve got
+8. See what we’ve got

 Gold.
 We've got gold.

 ### Approach 2: Registration Update

-1. Source: Set up a dummy feature class in a dev schema

-2. Source: Perform some archivable edits.
-Post them up to default.

-3. Copy the feature class to a target schema.
+1. Copy the feature class to a target schema.
 It will be registered with the geodatabase.
 Register as versioned.
 Do not register as archiving.

 In the real workflow the data will move to an interim file geodatabase here.

-4. Source: Unset IS_HISTORY to make source _H table visible
+2. Source: Unset IS_HISTORY to make source _H table visible

 The ID in the where clause below is of the history table not the featureclass.